Avoid the deep fryer with these Baked Scotch Eggs, this easy recipe is perfect for a fun lunch or picnic.

 - Roll the pork covered egg first in flour.
 Then, dip it in the beaten egg.
 Finally, coat it in bread crumbs.

-- Set the coated eggs on a well-greased aluminum foil lined baking sheet or silpat mat.
+- Set the coated eggs on a well-greased parchment or silpat lined baking sheet.

 - Once all the eggs have been coated, spray them generously with cooking spray and place them into the preheated oven.